fiedsch/vuetaocharts-ce/README.md

 * Code for dynamic SVG-charts with Vue.js (see https://github.com/fiedsch/vuetaocharts for the Vue.js components.
   Also make sure to visit https://vuejs.org and read the guide).
-* a Contao content element that let's you embed the chart and provide the chart's data.
+* A Contao content element that let's you embed the chart and provide the chart's data.

 ## Usage